Form 10-Q LegacyXChange, Inc. For: Dec 31

 terms such as default provisions that caused derivative treatment.
 Accordingly, under the provisions of ASC 815-40 –Derivatives

-and Hedging – Contracts in an Entity’s Own Stock
+and Hedging – Contracts in an Entity’s Own Stock, the embedded conversion option contained in the convertible

 instruments and the Warrants were accounted for as derivative liabilities at the date of issuance and shall be adjusted to fair